AlrightErin27/fortuneteller_client/FortuneREADME.md

 5. The user can click to generate advise from the crystal ball, and it will show in their homepage automatically.
 And the user will stay on the crystal ball page.

-6. Log out returns you to the sign in page, with a temporary modal that says "Bye!"
+6. Log out returns you to the welcome page.

 ### MVP: